The following services are a sample of what SHS can provide:

 - Visual acuity

 - Visual acuity testing measures the eye's ability to focus and to see details at near and far distances.
 It can help detect vision loss and other problems.
+The Visual acuity exam performed in SHS does not provide clearance for the CCU Scuba Club Team or for South Carolina Driving application.

 - Tuberculosis (TB) testing